Wutze/OpenVPN-WebAdmin/README.md

 ![Previsualisation Setup](doc/img/setup.png)

-* Currently you can choose from the languages German, English and French
+* Currently you can choose from the languages German, English, French and Spanish
 * Setup OpenVPN and the web application:

 ````code